 The Knee Society reports that patella tendinitis can develop after repetitive trauma to the knee while playing basketball.
 This condition, which affects the tendon that connects the kneecap (patella) to the shin bone, is characterized by pain on the front of the knee which can be worsened by landing after a jump.

 Overuse knee injuries like patella tendinitis, can be prevented by limiting time spent playing basketball and other high impact sports.
-Taking at least one season off each year can also help prevent them, since it reduces the chances of overtraining and gives the body time to heal.
+Taking at least one season off each year can also help prevent them.
+It reduces the chances of overtraining and gives the body time to heal.

 The American Academy of Orthopedic Surgeons states that wearing protective knee pads can also protect the knee from bruises and abrasions.
 This should be combined with wearing supportive basketball shoes with skid-resistant soles.